pbaity/rocketchat-dark-mode/README.md

 ![Dark mode in action](images/dark-mode.png)

-(Note: dark mode does not automatically censor channel and user names.
-If that's what you're going for, you'll have to do that on your own.)

 ## Installation

 If you want to "install" this dark mode, here's all you need to do: